leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 - **Uniformity** provides opacity/strength for ANY module

 ## Styles, Presets, etc
+> Using basic styles like in-camera JPEG rendition is a good starting point - These styles only affect contrast, brightness, and saturation and do not attempt to match **sharpening, denoising, or hue shifts**.
+There is also a Lua script to auto-apply the appropriate style on import and manually apply styles to a collection of previously-imported images.
+> When applying a style, it's best to start with the original, unedited image in the history stack
+> Workflow should focus around OSC principal (Overall, Subject, Colors)

 * For LUTs - apply specific profile, then use the _circle_ mask icon (uniformly) to change opacity/strength of the LUT
 * Download .dtstyle files and store in `~/Pictures/Darktable`
 * If saving a new style, only save relevant modules and avoid defaults like Sigmoid which will be auto-applied anyway